jeremycyr/astro-paper/src/data/blog/slow-down-the-speed-will-follow.md

 Learning these fundamental principals becomes much more difficult the higher the level of abstraction.
 We need to both setup a development structure that encourages the building of these base layer skills, and identify and correct the risky practices before they become embedded or fail.

 Twinkle-twinkle before _La Campanella_.
 Before handing over high-powered tools, make sure early-career developers have built things the hard way.
 Help them wrestle with error messages, trace bugs by hand, write code from scratch.
-Intentionally limit access to advanced tooling, while explaining the reasoning behind the rule.
+If you can, intentionally limit access to advanced tooling, while explaining the reasoning behind the choice.
 Then, phase in AI deliberately:

 * Start with basic autocomplete and Q&A tools.
 * Advance to cut-and-paste snippets that require understanding and adaptation.